Laptop with NVMe drive (1TB) no longer boots, seems that partitions are just… gone?

 1. How can I recover the missing partitions?
 I would greatly appreciate any suggestions for reasonable utilities or methods that can operate from a Linux environment to tackle this issue.

 1. What could have caused this anomaly?
 Despite the drive showing no signs of input/output errors, I wonder whether the laptop’s motherboard is malfunctioning—though this seems unlikely.
 Could the NVMe drive itself be failing in a subtle manner?
-Understanding the root cause will help assess if it’s worth replacing the drive after attempting Data Recovery or if it’s time to retire the laptop for recycling.
+Understanding the root cause will help assess if it’s worth replacing the drive after attempting data recovery or if it’s time to retire the laptop for recycling.
 I’ve encountered various drive failures, but this case is uniquely perplexing.

 I look forward to any insights you might have to share as we navigate this intricate problem together.
 Your expertise could make a difference in resolving this unexpected challenge!